 GSAs in the Delta-Mendota Subbasin

-As of June 2017, there are 24 Groundwater Sustainability Agencies (GSAs) in the Delta-Mendota Subbasin that have submitted formation notices with DWR:
+There are 23 Groundwater Sustainability Agencies (GSAs) in the Delta-Mendota Subbasin that have submitted formation notices with DWR:

 Aliso Water District

 City of Firebaugh